konstantinfarrell/2048/README.md

 An html5/javascript/jquery implementation of the game 2048.

+DISCLAIMER: This is by no means complete.
+Its currently so glitchy it shouldn't even be up on github.

 ## Install

 Just edit this apache vhost config file and you're good to go.